+As the voice of Georgia’s rivers, we help everyone enjoy, connect with and advocate for economically vital and clean**

 Dana Skelton – Director of Advocacy & Operations

-Dana has been with Georgia River Network since 2002, serving at the Director of Administration and Outreach from 2002-2015 and Executive Director since March, 2015.
+Dana has been with Georgia River Network since 2002, serving at the Director of Administration and Outreach from 2002-2015 and Executive Director from March, 2015 – 2019.
 Dana graduated from Clemson University with a B.A. in Spanish and International Trade and a Masters in Parks, Recreation and Tourism.
 She has worked for ZooAtlanta’s Education Department, Upper Chattahoochee Riverkeeper as Director of Education and Monitoring, and the Georgia Stream Buffer Initiative coordinating stream buffer projects on farm land.
 She became interested in river work after seeing Joe Cook’s slide show on his 100 day journey down the Chattahoochee River.
 She has also served on the boards of Georgia Adopt-A-Stream, RiversAlive, the Upper Oconee Watershed Network, Athens Land Trust and Wild Intelligence.
 In her free time, she enjoys hiking, yoga and gardening.

 Gwyneth Moody – Director of Programs and Outreach

 Gwyneth Moody, native to Athens Georgia and daughter of an outfitter on the Broad River- grew up paddling Georgia’s rivers.
 After earning a Master’s degree in Conservation Ecology and Sustainable Development from the University of Georgia she found her dream job with Georgia River Network, a local non profit, coordinating the Hidden Gems Paddling series and providing technical assistance to water trail groups throughout the state.
 Thus far she has assisted the development of Water Trails on the: Yellow, Broad, North and Middle Oconee, Ochlockonee, Alapaha, Satilla, South and Flint Rivers and is currently working intensively on the Upper Oconee Water Trail and Georgia’s Little River Water Trail.
 She serves on the Georgia Trails Alliance Board and continues to provide support to Georgia’s water trail groups around the state.
 She also teaches salsa dance classes with the group SALSAthens.